-South Carolina.
-Sediment quality along the South Carolina coast was rated as 62 percent good and 33 percent poor; 5 percent of sampling site data were missing (Figure 3.2-3).
+Notes: AFTT: Atlantic Fleet Training and Testing; OPAREA: Operating Area; SINKEX: Sinking Exercise; VACAPES: Virginia Capes Figure 3.2-3: Sediment Quality Ratings for the Southeast Coast South Carolina.
+Sediment quality along the South Carolina coast was rated 62 percent good and 33 percent poor; 5 percent of sampling site data were missing (Figure 3.2-3).
 Just over 4 percent of the state's estuarine area (17.3 mi.2) is impaired by metals, mostly by copper, but also nickel and zinc (South Carolina Department of Health and Environmental Control, 2008).
 A 2006 study found that 33 monitoring points (12 open water and 21 tidal creeks) had at least one contaminant that exceeded concentrations shown to have biological effects in 10 percent of published studies.
 Contaminants included polycyclic aromatic hydrocarbons, dichlorodiphenyltrichloroethane (DDT), and five metals: arsenic, cadmium, copper, lead, and zinc (Van Dolah et al., 2006).

 Georgia.
-Sediment quality along the Georgia coast was rated as 71 percent as good, 22 percent as fair, and 7 percent rates as poor (Georgia Department of Natural Resources, 2010).
+Sediment quality along the Georgia coast was rated 71 percent good, 22 percent fair, and 7 percent poor (Georgia Department of Natural Resources, 2010).
 In terms of toxicity, 97 percent of Georgia's sediments rated as good and 2 percent rated as poor; 1 percent of sampling site data were missing.
-In terms of sediment likely to have biological effects, 72 percent rated as good, 24 percent rated as fair, and 4 percent rated poor.
+In terms of sediment likely to have biological effects, 72 percent rated good, 24 percent rated fair, and 4 percent rated poor.
 Four miles of coastal streams were reported as impaired by mercury, and 2 miles (mi.) were impaired by elevated levels of cadmium.
 Pesticides (in fish tissue) impaired 8 mi. of coastal streams, and polychlorinated biphenyls (in fish tissue) impaired 26 mi. of coastal streams (Georgia Department of Natural Resources, 2010).
-Hyland et al. (2006) examined the presence of a wide variety of trace metals and persistent organic pollutants in the water and sediment between 2 and 77 kilometers (km) off the Georgia coast.
+Hyland et al. (2000) examined the presence of a wide variety of trace metals and persistent organic pollutants in the water and sediment between 2 and 77 kilometers (km) off the Georgia coast.
 The maximum values found were well below levels expected to induce biological effects.

 Florida.
 Sediment quality along the Atlantic coast of Florida varied by location.
 Sediments in the Matanzas River, which runs parallel to coastal route A1A and empties into the ocean at the city of St. Augustine, rated as 100 percent poor (Figure 3.2-3).
 Sediment quality in the Mosquito Lagoon just north of Cape Canaveral rated as 100 percent good.
 Sediments in the Indian River Lagoon also rated as 100 percent good based on total organic carbon content.
-Farther south, sediment quality in Biscayne Bay, located adjacent to and south of Miami, was rated as 60 percent good and 40 percent poor.
+Farther south, sediment quality in Biscayne Bay, located adjacent to and south of Miami, was rated 60 percent good and 40 percent poor.
 In a discussion of sediment quality guidelines, MacDonald et al. (1996) noted that Biscayne Bay is contaminated with trace metals, polychlorinated biphenyls, polycyclic aromatic hydrocarbons, and pesticides, and that sediment from the St. Johns River had elevated levels of polychlorinated biphenyls.
 Windom et al. (1989) found lead and zinc-contaminated sediment from Biscayne Bay, apparently influenced by discharge from the Miami River.